 Idle Crimes & Heavy Work

-A dance and multimedia collaboration exploring Georgia's carceral history
+A dance research collaboration exploring the history of

 Idle Crimes & Heavy Work is generously supported by the inaugural 2020-23 Partners for Change Grant made possible by Alternate ROOTS and the Surdna Foundation.
-I am honored to have received an inaugural Mellon-funded research grant from Spelman College’s Institute of Gender & Sexuality Studies to examine the roles of Reconstruction-era racism, patriarchy, and capitalism on gender construction through the lens of Black women’s incarcerated labor and the implications for Black womanhood today.
-ICHW has also received previous generous support from the Black Spatial Relics Residency Award and the Alternate ROOTS Artistic Assistance Grant.
+I am honored to have received an inaugural Mellon-funded research grant from Spelman College’s Institute of Gender & Sexuality Studies and previous generous support from the Black Spatial Relics Residency Award and the Alternate ROOTS Artistic Assistance Grant.

 CLICK HERE TO LEARN HOW YOU CAN SUPPORT THIS WORK